yuriisuprun/portfolio/README.md

-# Yurii Suprun - Portfolio
+# Yurii Suprun - Personal website

 Personal portfolio website with a React frontend and a Spring Boot backend.